 }]);

-Transitioning To Async/Await
+Transitioning to Async/Await

 Transitioning to async/await from Promises can greatly simplify your asynchronous code, making it more readable and easier to maintain.
 The async/await syntax, introduced in ECMAScript 2017 (ES8), allows you to write asynchronous code in a way that looks synchronous, using async functions and the await keyword.
 Here’s a guide on how to transition from Promises to async/await in AngularJS (and Angular):